Prince Vakhushti of Kartli

 Vakhushti (ვახუშტი; c.
 1696 – 1757) was a Georgian royal prince (batonishvili), geographer, historian and cartographer.
-His principal historical and geographic works, Description of the Kingdom of Georgia and the Geographical Atlas, were inscribed on UNESCO's Memory of the World Register in 2013.
+His principal historical and geographic works, Description of the Kingdom of Georgia and the Geographical Atlas, were inscribed on UNESCO's Memory of the World Programme in 2013.

 Life

-Born as a royal bastard, son of King Vakhtang VI of Kartli (ruled 1716–24), he was born in Tbilisi, 1696.
+Born as a royal bastard, son of King Vakhtang VI, he was born in Tbilisi, 1696.
 Educated by the Garsevanishvili brothers and a Roman Catholic mission, he was fluent in Greek, Latin, French, Turkish, Russian and Armenian.

 His name Vakhushti derives from Old Iranian vahišta- ("paradise", superlative of veh "good", i.e., "superb, excellent").
 Its equivalent in Middle Persian is wahišt and in New Persian behešt.

-In 1719 and 1720, he participated in two successive campaigns against the rebel duke (eristavi) Shanshe of the Ksani.
-From August to November 1722, he served as a governor of the kingdom during his father's absence who was engaged in the Ganja campaign.
-Later he served as a commander in Kvemo Kartli.
+In 1719 and 1720, he participated in two successive campaigns against the rebel Shanshe, Duke of Ksani.
+From August to November 1722, he served as a governor of the kingdom during his father's absence, when his father was engaged in the Ganja campaign.
+Later, he served as a commander in Kvemo Kartli.
 After the Ottoman occupation of Kartli, he followed King Vakhtang in his emigration to the Russian Empire in 1724.
 Retired to Moscow, Tsarevich Vakhusht (as he came to be known in Russia) was granted a pension.
-He died at Moscow in 1757.
+He died in Moscow in 1757.
 He was buried at the Donskoy Monastery in Moscow, a traditional burial ground of Georgian emigrant royalty and nobility.